Combined Presentations

 Time periods: Align all accounts to a common reference period.
 The SEEA CF emphasizes that "it is important to ensure that the source data underpinning the physical and the monetary data relate to the same accounting period" (para.
 6.71)[24].
 Where accounts use different reference dates (e.g., fiscal year versus calendar year, or biological stock assessment periods versus accounting years), document the adjustments made.

 Product and industry classifications: Ensure that ocean economy accounts, supply-use tables, and physical flow accounts use consistent classifications.
-Map national classifications to ISIC (industries) and CPC (products) as described in TG-0.2 Standards Overview.
+Map national classifications to ISIC (industries) and CPC (products) as described in TG-0.2 Overview of Relevant Statistical Standards.

 Ecosystem type classifications: Confirm that extent accounts, condition accounts, and ecosystem service accounts use the same ecosystem type classification, typically based on the IUCN Global Ecosystem Typology for marine biomes.